aleyna34131/privacyidea/doc/policies/user.rst

 type: ``bool``

-The user is allowed to disable his own tokens.
+The user is allowed to disable their own tokens.
 Disabled tokens can not be used to authenticate.

 enable